-Notable new restaurants open all the time in Philadelphia, offering an array of options for Philly’s diners.
+Notable new restaurants open all the time in Philadelphia, offering an array of options for the city’s diners.
 From casual takeout spots to fancy sit-down dinners, there is something for everybody in the city’s constantly evolving, deliciously diverse dining scene.
-Be patient as changing times and over two years of ups and downs have been tough on restaurants and their staff.
-And don’t forget to tip well.Read More
+Be patient, as changing times and more than two years of ups and downs have been tough on restaurants and their staff — don’t forget to tip well.Read More

 Also featured in: